Meet the EUCONAS Team

 Dr Cristina Blasi Casagran (UAB)

 Dr Cristina Blasi has the role of Module Leader in this Jean Monnet Module.
-Dr Blasi is a postdoctoral researcher at the Autonomous University of Barcelona (UAB) since September 2015.
+Dr Blasi is Assistant Professor Serra Húnter at the Autonomous University of Barcelona (UAB).
 She is a researcher and lecturer of EU Law and Public Participation in the EU institutions in the Law Faculty.
 After she completed her Law Degree in 2007, she completed a Masters degree on EU integration (Barcelona, 2008), a LL.M. on EU Law (Saarland, 2009) and a LL.M on Comparative, European and International Laws (Florence, 2011).
 She completed her Ph.D. in Law at the European University Institute (Florence, 2015), in which she specialised on EU privacy and data protection law.
 As for her professional experience, she carried out paid internships at the Legal Service of the European Commission (2010), the European Supervisor of Data Protection (2012) and Europol (2013).
 Dr Blasi has 10 years of teaching experience to undergraduate and graduate students at several universities, as well as research experience on projects funded by the Spanish government and by the European Commission.
 Besides EUCONAS, she is currently coordinating an H2020 project of “IT tools and methods to manage migration flows” (ITFLOWS).

 Mrs. Lídia Ballesta Martí (UAB)